jdhao/blog_source/python_can_got_env_variable_value.md

 How do we check if a command is a Bash builtin or an external command?

-First, we can check the output of `help`, it will list all Bash builtin commands.
-We can also use the `type` command to check if a command is a builtin
+First, we can check the output of `help`, it will list all Bash built-in commands.
+We can also use the `type` command to check if a command is a built-in
 command:

 ```Bash
 type -t some_command
 ```

-For builtin commands, it will output `builtin`.
+For built-in commands, it will output `builtin`.
 For external commands, it will output different info, for example, `file` (see `help type` for more info).

 Ref: